ian-cokehyeng/RNN-Time-Series/README.md

 ## Contributors

-The following individuals who have contributed to this project:
+The following individuals have contributed to this project:

 - Ian CoKehyeng